Sharif-HR/cinema_app/README.md

 ## General information
 - The project is build in Visual studio.
 - The program can be run both on VsCode and Visual Studio.
-- Pushing, Pulling, Fetching can be done on both Vscode and Visual Studio.
+- Pushing, Pulling, Fetching, etc can be done on both Vscode and Visual Studio.